Progress Reporting at BHASVIC

 1. Progress Reviews happen in this form twice a year: round 1 (PG 1&4) is in November and round 2 (PG 2&5) is in March.
 They have a set format which reports on ‘Approach to Learning’ and has associated teacher/student 1:1s and Parents’ Evenings linked to the progress review.
 Support Plan threads will also be expected if there are concerns noted in the progress review.

 1. PG3 is the first-year summer exam.
-At the same time, staff write an A1 end of year report/reference* which parents & carers can see and generate an initial predicted grade for the purposes of UCAS and other onward applications.
+At the same time, staff write an A1 end of year reference which parents & carers can see and generate an initial predicted grade for the purposes of UCAS and other onward applications.
 Predicted grades linked to UCAS are currently finalised early in the Autumn Term.
-UCAS predicted grades can generally be more generous, as they have an effect on the student’s choices for higher education, but they also need to be realistic to guide students to apply to institutions that are appropriate for them. *Please note we are currently reviewing the format in the light of recent UCAS changes.
-This will be finalised nearer the time.
+UCAS predicted grades can generally be more generous, as they have an effect on the student’s choices for higher education, but they also need to be realistic to guide students to apply to institutions that are appropriate for them.

 What is a Progress Review?